 ComEd (prescriptive): the amount of post-installation data available is typically less than 12 months because the project is claimed in the same that it was installed.

-Nicor and PGL-NSG (custom): the data is much less granular, typically monthly interval, compared to ComEd projects which have 30-minute interval AMI data.
-Additionally, these projects may also have less than 12 months of post-installation data available
+Nicor and PGL-NSG (custom): the data currently is much less granular, typically monthly interval, compared to ComEd projects which have 30-minute interval AMI data.
+Additionally, these projects may also have less than 12 months of post-installation data available.
+In the near future, Nicor and PGL-NSG will also have interval AMI data available, which will improve evaluation of these gas projects.

 Combining these limitations with myriad unknown factors like existing HVAC control strategies, changes in occupancy patterns, and changes in internal loads, the evaluation teams recognize that regression analyses in these cases can be imperfect tool.